rpinsler/info-retrieval/README.md

 ## Examples ##

-here we should show concrete sample queries and explain the output...

 ### Search Engine ###

 Let's use the command-line interface (`python cli_search.py`) to search for the phrase "query optimization":